 Benefits of the NI³CE

-The NI³CE tool is available to all campuses.
+Once update, the NI³CE tool will continue to be available to all campuses.

 Campuses are encouraged to utilize the results of NI³CE: